- Tour Philosophy

 See the Tournament Information for each particular state championship to view the entry procedure.
 FJT exemptions are not used at state championships and most tournament fields are filled on a first-come, first-served basis.

-If a player who is scheduled to play in a tournament withdraws, the next alternate will immediately be called at the phone numbers provided and given the opportunity to replace the withdrawn player.
+If a player who is scheduled to play in a tournament withdraws, the next alternate will be called at the phone numbers provided in their profile and given the opportunity to replace the withdrawn player.
 If the alternate

 Alternates are usually given 24 hours to return messages left regarding openings.
-The time period given to alternates may be shortened several days prior to the tournament.
-The FSGA reserves the right to contact local alternates within 24 hours of the tournament to replace any late withdrawals.
+The time period given to alternates to respond may be shortened within seven days of the tournament.

 Tee times, pairings, and the alternates list on the website are normally updated within 24 hours after a player withdraws and is replaced by an alternate.